sahana14ankad/Attendance-monitoring-system/README.md

 We decided to make an attendance monitoring system to provide an efficient and accurate way to track and manage student attendance.
 The system can help teachers and administrators quickly identify which students are absent, late, or present in class, and can provide valuable information about student attendance patterns over time.
 Additionally, the system can generate reports that can be used to identify students who need additional support or intervention, and can provide administrators with valuable data for making decisions about school policies and procedures.

-OBJECTIVES
+OBJECTIVES:

-The purpose of the attendance monitoring software is to reduce the time that is consumed when attendance is taken manually.
+1. The purpose of the attendance monitoring software is to reduce the time that is consumed when attendance is taken manually.
-Weekly and monthly attendance reports for the employee are produced.
+2. Weekly and monthly attendance reports for the employee are produced.
-When we scan RFID tag count of visitors and their name will be displayed on LCD.
+3. When we scan RFID tag count of visitors and their name will be displayed on LCD.
-At the same time, entry date , time and other details will be recorded in ThingSpeak cloud and tweet will be sent.
+4. At the same time, entry date , time and other details will be recorded in ThingSpeak cloud and tweet will be sent.

-COMPONENTS REQUIRED
+COMPONENTS REQUIRED:

 EM18 RFID Reader Module
 RFID Cards
 NodeMCU-ESP8266